ArijitKD/GSoC2025-GCC/README.md

 ---

 ## Merged commits
 The filesystem related code is still under review, as of **15 September 2025**.
-However, [this commit](https://sourceware.org/git/?p=newlib-cygwin.git;a=commit;h=5d8c71af5e0fa5cdc99d9f741624920e34756418) has been merged to Newlib.
+However, [this commit](https://sourceware.org/git/?p=newlib-cygwin.git;a=commit;h=5d8c71af5e0fa5cdc99d9f741624920e34756418) has been merged into Newlib.

 ---